- US Online Poker

 Around the same time, the existence of a letter calling on Congress to reinstate a federal online gambling ban (signed by 10 state attorneys general) sent to Vice President-Elect Mike Pence and the Trump transition team came to light.
 2016 marks the third consecutive year such a letter has surfaced.

 Many of the arguments for an online gambling prohibition made in the letter were systematically dismantled in a second letter sent by Representative Dina Titus (D-NV).
 Online Poker Report did its own fact-checking in this column.

 But the ban-supporting letter wasn’t the only reason online gambling supporters grew increasingly anxious as the lame duck approached, as several other developments at both the state and federal levels surfaced.

-Similar to the letter signed by 10 state attorneys general, recently revealed letters from Michigan and Pennsylvania (here and here) are a clear indication that these misleading arguments are pervasive and can often stay hidden behind the scenes where they do untold damage.
+Similar to the letter signed by 10 state attorneys general, recently revealed letters from Pennsylvania and Michigan poker advocates (here and here) are a clear indication that these misleading arguments are pervasive and can often stay hidden behind the scenes where they do untold damage.

 In a telephone interview with OPR, Rep. Titus made it clear that the letters shouldn’t be a surprise, as some of the major players in this fight aren’t interested in facts or consistency in their policy positions.

 Speaking to OPR, Rep. Titus said: